Antonio de los Reyes Correa

 Antonio de los Reyes Correa (c.
-1665 – June 9, 1758), also known as El Capitán Correa, was a Puerto Rican native who served as a Captain in the Spanish Army.
-Correa and his men defended the town of Arecibo from a British invasion in 1702.
+1665 – June 9, 1758), also known as El Capitán Correa, was a Puerto Rican native who served as a captain in the Spanish Marine Infantry.
+Correa and his men defended the town of Arecibo from an English invasion in 1702.

 Early years

-Correa was born in Arecibo, Puerto Rico, to Jose Rodriguez Correa and Francisca Rodriguez y de Valdés.
-He was in charge of a small militia whose job was to protect the city of Arecibo from any attack which the city may be subject to, either by pirates or foreign forces.
-His claim to fame came as a result of his defense of the city from an attack and possible invasion by the British on August 5, 1702.
+Correa was born in Arecibo, Puerto Rico to Jose Rodriguez Correa and Francisca Rodriguez de Valdez Colon.
+He was in charge of the local militia whose mission was to protect Arecibo from attacks by pirates or other European powers.
+His claim to fame came as a result of his defense of the city from an attack by English forces on August 5, 1702.

 Defense of Arecibo

-During the early part of the 18th century the United Kingdom was at war with Spain, and Great Britain ordered an attack on the Spanish possessions in the New World.
-On August 5, 1702, two British warships approached the coastal town of Arecibo.
-Two smaller boats with a company of British soldiers landed on Arecibo's beach.
-The Puerto Rican militia - headed by Correa - had only thirty men, armed with just spears and machetes, who fought the British, who were better armed with muskets and swords.
-At the end of the battle there were twenty-two British dead on land and 8 at sea, including the captain in charge of the landing troops, who had died at the hands of Correa.
-Correa himself was wounded but the British left and the city of Arecibo was saved.
-As a result Correa was declared a Puerto Rican national hero.
+As part of the War of the Spanish Succession, England was at war with pro-Bourbon Spaniards, and the conflict spilled over into the Americas.
+On August 5, 1702, two Royal Navy warships under the command of William Whetstone approached Arecibo.
+From them, two rowboats transporting 40 marines and sailors proceeded to land on the town's beach.
+A force of 30 local militiamen, led by Correa, was mustered to confront the invaders.
+The ensuing engagement killed 22 of the attackers, while the defenders suffered one killed and three wounded, including Correa.
+Whetstone's ships proceeded to sail away, ending the engagement.